lumol-org/lumol/Contributing.md

 A lot of contributions can be made to Lumol, and most of them do not involve writing code:

-- Improving the documentation and the usage of English language;
+- Improving the documentation and help with language issues;
 - Testing the code on your systems to find bugs;
 - Providing feedback on the interface;
 - Adding new potentials;